geoffreyaldebert/udata-kafka-event-testing/README.md

 If there is sereral services or message types for a specific topic and you don't wrote it in command, prompt will ask which one you want.

+## Add new messages

+You can add new messages to `messages.json` file.